 horses, among them being Sir Ladden, Lemonwood, Desert Queen, and Reform.
 Mr. P. J. O’Brien about 29 years ago settled in the Woodford district.
 He bred Little Jewel, Billy Jewel, Retford Cooney, Bega, and All Black.
 These horses won many races in Brisbane and Sydney.
 The late Mr. O’Brien was chiefly interested in dairy farming and pig raising, and for a time kept hotels in Woodford and Maryborough.
 He is survived by his widow, five daughters, and a son, Mr. B. O’Brien, ‘ of Woodford.
 The funeral will take place at Woodford at 2 o’clock to-day.

-* Eliza O’Brien married Alfred Bennett at Petersham in 1882 (2193/1882) and, according to her mother’s death notice, lived at Yourie, near Cobargo.
-Eliza died at Bega in 1912 (9515/1912).
+Eliza O’Brien married Alfred Bennett on 5 April 1882 in Petersham (2193/1882).
+According to her mother’s death notice, Eliza lived at Yourie, near Cobargo.
+Eliza passed away in Bega in 1912 (9515/1912).

-* There is a record of a personal diary kept from someone who was on board the Great Victoria when it came to Australia.
+There is a record of a personal diary kept from someone who was on board the Great Victoria when it came to Australia.
 I have written seeking more information about this diary.

 An O’Brien Family Reunion was held at Jamberoo Hall on February 27, 2010.